TheAlgorMortis/personal-website/README.md

 button to download my CV.

-## Use of AI

-I used chatGPT to help me better understand concepts of html, css, javascript and React, since this was my first time learning it.

 ## Directory structure

 ```
-27163229-rw343-project1/
 personal-website/                   # all source code lives here
 ├── README.md           # This file
 ├── Makefile            # The makefile will add this